411 NW Flanders St.

 SPEAKERS BUREAU AND MUSEUM IN A SUITCASE: $55 per class/talk.

-To schedule your group for one of our programs, please fill out the Request Form and mail, fax, or e-mail it to the Oregon Nikkei Endowment office.
+To schedule your group for one of our programs, please fill out the Request Form and mail, fax, or e-mail it to the Japanese American Museum of Oregon office.
 Contact us (2-4 weeks in advance requested) with questions or to discuss your options:

 For information on administrative hours,